Skip to main content

 screenshot gradfilter 2

-6. Drag the bottom of the filter down again to extend the effect closer to the horizon.
-This repositions the center point lower and increases the overall scope of the filter, affecting more of the sky.
+6. Drag the bottom of the filter down again to bring the effect of the filter closer to the horizon.
+This will move the center point lower and increase the scope of the filter.

-7. Hold Opt (Mac) or ALT (Windows) and drag the bottom part of the filter up once more to fine-tune the feathering.
-This back-and-forth process is normal in professional retouching work.
+7. Hold Opt (Mac) or ALT (Windows) and drag the bottom part of the filter up again to adjust the feathering.

 final graduated filter